gm-neurips-2020/gm-neurips-2020.github.io/index.md

 _Vahab Mirrokni_
 [Research page](https://research.google/people/mirrokni/)

-In this talk, Vahab Mirrokni, the founder of the Graph Mining team, introduces Graph Mining at a high level.
+In this talk, Vahab Mirrokni, the founder of the Graph Mining team, introduces Graph Mining and Learning at a high level.
 This talk touches on what graphs are, why they are important, and where they appear in the world of big data.
-The talk then dives into the core tools that make up the Graph Mining toolbox, and lays out several canonical use cases.
-This talk sets up the rest of the Expo by introducing common terms and themes that will appear in the following talks.
+The talk then dives into the core tools that make up the Graph Mining and Learning toolbox, and lays out several canonical use cases.
+It also touches upon discussion of how to combine algorithms, systems, and machine learning to build a scalable graph-based learning system in different distributed environments.
+Finally, it provides a brief history of graph mining and learning projects at Google.
+The talk sets up the rest of the Expo by introducing common terms and themes that will appear in the following talks.

 ## Application Stories